Sahanduiuc/Machine-Learning-Algorithm-with-K-Means-and-LASSO-Regression/README.md

 # Machine-Learning-Algorithm-with-K-Means-and-LASSO-Regression
 Over recent months, I have developed a deep interest in the intersection between machine learning and finance that has led me to devise several ML-inspired trading algorithms of my own.
 After many iterations, I have produced the following algorithm that proves to fit all of my criteria: to outperform the market, and to be simple, but not simplsitic.
-I hope you learn from the provided analysis and source code and are inspired to explore the possibilities of applied Artifical Intelligence!
+I hope you learn lots from the provided analysis and source code and are inspired to further explore the possibilities of applied Artifical Intelligence!

 My strategy dynamically chooses the top performing stocks (by Sharpe ratio) of each cluster (sector in the S&P500), then uses an L1 regularization term (LASSO) to penalize the portfolio weights and achieve an all-long portfolio, with quarterly rebalancing.